PapaPeach/demo-ark/README.md

 # Potential Options
 I tried to keep the options limited to things most people would find useful to keep customization approachable and maintainable.
 Unfortunately, I can't please everyone, but I think the program covers an overwhelming majority of use cases.

-I can't add one-off customization options for individuals, if I receive enough feedback for features via the appropriate channels (such as my [HUD / Project Discord](https://discord.gg/HyZRVtp)) I will do my best to add them.
+I can't add one-off customization options for individuals, if I receive enough feedback for features via the appropriate channels, such as the TF2Utilities Feedback channel my [HUD / Project Discord](https://discord.gg/HyZRVtp), I will do my best to add them.
 | Key Word       |        Status        | Description |
 |----------------|:--------------------:|-------------|
 | Multithread    | Planned, see below | Allow the use of multiple cores / threads<br> **0:** Off **1:** All but 1 core **2:** Half cores **3:** Quarter cores... |